kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 ### runAsUser 1337, or excludeOutboundIPRanges, or excludeOutboundPorts

 Init containers are started before regular containers are started.
-This means that the `istio-proxy` as regular sidecar doesn't work when init containers are running.
+This means that the `istio-proxy` running as a regular container doesn't work when init containers are running.
 As a result init containers don't have network access.

 By configuring **UID 1337**, **excludeOutboundIPRanges**, or **excludeOutboundPorts** you can exclude the network traffic from being captured by the `istio-proxy`.
 This allows init containers to access the network, but they are able to connect only to resources outside service mesh.
 The solution was proposed in the blog post [Upcoming breaking change in SAP BTP, Kyma Runtime: Enabling the Istio CNI plugin](https://community.sap.com/t5/technology-blog-posts-by-sap/upcoming-breaking-change-in-sap-btp-kyma-runtime-enabling-the-istio-cni/ba-p/13550765).